Thousands of Eurovision tickets still unsold

 When ticket sales were announced, Eurovision fans reacted with dismay to the high prices.
 At the time, Ben-David defended the costs as necessary for KAN – which was forced by the government to take out a loan to fund the competition – to cover its expenses.

-On Tuesday she noted that tickets for the grand final sold out within hours, but admitted that sales for the rehearsal shows have been particularly slow.
+On Tuesday she noted that tickets for the grand finale sold out within hours, but admitted that sales for the rehearsal shows have been particularly slow.

-But the faltering ticket sales are the biggest sign of the larger trend: the tourism onslaught Israel expected for the Eurovision is not materializing.
+The sluggish ticket sales are indicative of the larger trend: the tourism onslaught Israel expected for the Eurovision is not materializing.

 Israeli tourism officials last year estimated that 20,000-30,000 tourists would show up for the week of the competition.
-But at a press conference earlier in April, that figure was revised to 10,000 people.
-And while hotel prices spiked last year when Tel Aviv was announced as the host city, they've dropped back down as reality sets in.
+But at a press conference earlier in April, that figure was reduced to 10,000.
+And while hotel prices spiked last year when Tel Aviv was announced as the host city, they’ve dropped back down as reality sets in.

 Globes reported on Sunday that hotel prices in the city have fallen, and apartment rentals on AirBnB were still easy to come by.